School Board Members

 Connie is a native of California who graduated from Oregon State University and received her master’s degree in guidance and counseling from City University in Seattle.

 A longtime volunteer in Camas schools, Connie worked in various positions with the Helen Baller PTA and the Camas Educational Foundation before joining the School Board in 2005.
 She and her husband, Patrick, have two children: Taylor, who graduated from CHS in 2012, and Reilly, who graduated in 2014.

-Tracey is a Camas High School graduate and longtime Camas community member, with two children in the district.
+Tracey is a Camas High School graduate and a longtime Camas community member with two children in the district.
 A graduate of Clark College and Leadership Clark County, today she is vice president and partner and Halbert Construction Services LLC.
 She also serves on the boards of directors for Cascadia Technical Academy (formerly Clark County Skills Center) Foundation and Southwest Washington Contractors Association.

 To the role of Camas School District board member, Tracey brings a deep appreciation for her own education in Camas Schools and for that of her children.
 She aims to constantly utilize her skills and expertise and her passion for and commitment to giving back to the community.

 The Camas Board of Education comprises five school district citizens elected from director districts for four years.
 Any resident may run for election to the board, providing the candidate meets certain legal qualifications.
 Board members serve without pay.
 Candidate and election information are posted on the Clark County Elections web page.
 Read about expectations in the Washington State School Directors Association’s guide Serving on Your Local School Board.